playframework/playframework/documentation/manual/working/commonGuide/production/Deploying.md

 @[assembly](code/assembly.sbt)

-Now you can build the artifact by running `activator assembly`, and run your application by running:
+Now you can build the artifact by running `sbt assembly`, and run your application by running:

 ```
 $ java -jar target/scala-2.XX/<yourprojectname>-assembly-<version>.jar -Dplay.crypto.secret=abcdefghijk